esarabadani/Azure-Kickstarter/README.md

 Every challenge comes with a dedicated page of hints to help you overcome the challenge.
 Try to not read the hints at first and use your own creativity and knowledge to complete the exercises.
 There may be multiple ways to do the same exercise, and whichever way you choose is completely Ok, as long as you achieve the desired results.

 ### Group work
 You will be working with a peer to complete this workshop.
-While working together, it is important that each of you completes the practical challenges on his/her own. e.g. deploy VMs, create storage accounts, etc. In the end, each person has their own environment and output.
+While working together, it is important that each of you completes the practical challenges on his/her own. e.g. deploy VMs, create storage accounts, etc. In the end, each person should have their own environment and output.

 ## Scenario
 You are a cloud architect working at Contoso.
 Contoso is an insurance company with a global presence.
 Their headquarter is based in Munich, Germany.
 The IT department is in the middle of a decision making process to migrate part of their on-premise critical infrastructure to Azure.
 Before any decision is made, they are running a PoC to set up a resilient infrastructure on Azure.
 This includes implementing several services, including web servers, application servers, file services, backup, and disaster recovery.
 The team at Contoso wants to test resiliency against zonal as well as regional failure and to ensure the systems are still able to operate within a defined time range.
-The success of this test is important in their decision to move their own critical business systems to Azure.
+The success of this PoC is important in taking the decision to move their own critical business systems to Azure.

-You are responsible for orchestrating and implementing this PoC from end to end.
+You are responsible for orchestrating and implementing this PoC.
 Together with the team you have decided to split the whole test into separate stages:

 - Challenge 1 - Implement public facing web servers in a highly-available setup
 - Challenge 2 - Set up and configure file storage on Azure
 - Challenge 3 - Configure backup for your files and servers
 - Challenge 4 - Enable disaster recovery for your servers and storage
-- Challenge 5 - Expand your web servers' presence to more regions and increase their availability
+- Challenge 5 (Bonus) - Expand your web servers' presence to more regions and increase their availability

 Click on each challenge above and get started.
 As mentioned above, there is a hints page available per challenge.
-Read it only if you feel stuck, it will hopefully give you some clues.
+Read it only if you feel stuck, it will give you some clues.